-000000 contain one person; have one adult in employment; have no dependent children; contain people who did not form a family; live in a purpose-built flat or a converted/shared house; occupy accommodation containing between one and three rooms; rent their accommodation from a private landlord or useholds who refused to take part in the LFS were most likely to, be located in London or the South East or have no dependent children.
-00000 e Household Reference Person (HRP) of difficult to contact households tend to be, aged between 16 and 34 years; single (never married), separated or divorced; born outside the UK; from an ethnic minority group; resident at the sample address for less than one year or an employee or self-employed.
-The ass hou , , , , , , , , , , , , , , , , , , , , whose HRP was single, separated, divorced or widowed, born outside the United Kingdom, an employee or self-employed.
-Furthermore, the age of the HRP had a significant association with non-contact. fusals was most likely to happen in households, located in the Midlands, East of England, London, South East, South West and Scotland; occupying accommodation that contained four rooms; containing no dependent children or whose HRP did not have degree level qualifications.
-T I and the state of the desired and the state of the state o
+The study observed that households that were difficult to contact tend to:

+- be located in London;

+- contain one person;

+- have one adult in employment;

+- have no dependent children;

+- contain people who did not form a family;

+- live in a purpose-built flat or a converted/shared house;

+- occupy accommodation containing between one and three rooms;

+- rent their accommodation from a private landlord or

+- have lived at the sample address for less than a year.

+Households who refused to take part in the LFS were most likely to,

+- be located in London or the South East or - have no dependent children.

+The Household Reference Person (HRP) of difficult to contact households tend to be,

+- aged between 16 and 34 years;

+- single (never married), separated or divorced;

+- born outside the UK;

+- from an ethnic minority group;

+- resident at the sample address for less than one year or

+- an employee or self-employed.

+The HRP of refusing households tend to,

+- have no academic qualifications or - have qualifications other than a degree.

+A logistic regression model was used in the study to identify the characteristics most strongly associated with non-response.
+This revealed that non-contact was most likely to occur in households.

+12 Freeth, S. (2004) Report of the 2001 Census-Linked Study of Survey Non-Response, ONS unpublished report.

+- located in the Midlands, East of England, London and the South East; - living in a purpose-built flat or in a converted/shared house; - containing one adult only; - containing no dependent children or - whose HRP was single, separated, divorced or widowed, born outside the United Kingdom, an employee or self-employed.
+Furthermore, the age of the HRP had a significant association with non-contact.

+Refusals was most likely to happen in households,

+- located in the Midlands, East of England, London, South East, South West and Scotland; - occupying accommodation that contained four rooms; - containing no dependent children or - whose HRP did not have degree level qualifications.